manifolded/gnurled_network/README.md

 ## To-Do

-- Add biases
+    [x] Add biases
-- Add class Network
+    [x] Add class Network
-    - To help simplify assembly of a typical network
+        - To help simplify assembly of a typical network [ ] Add add_delta_weights
-- Add add_delta_weights
-- Add back-propagation algorithm
+    [ ] Add back-propagation algorithm
-- Convert calcs implementation to matrix mult
+    [ ] Convert calcs implementation to matrix mult
         - Current implementation fails to vectorize
-- figure out how to declare the type Layer on input argument
-    - Why can't a class take itself as an argument in its constructor?
+    [ ] figure out how to declare the type Layer on input argument [ ] Why can't a class take itself as an argument in its constructor?
-- Implement random initialization for weights and biases
+    [ ] Implement random initialization for weights and biases [x] Convert this list to md checklist